johnseibert19/johnseibert19.github.io/_news/announcement_1.md

 related_posts: true
 ---

-My work I did in Summer 2022 has been accepted into Nature Communications!
+I am a co-author on "A genome-first study of sex chromosome aneuploidies provides evidence of Y chromosome dosage effects on autism risk" which has been accepted into Nature Communications!